yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

     pinning_protection_key = HKDF-Expand(resumption_protection_key,
                                   "pinning protection", L)

+With resumption_protection_key is the ticket protection key defined in
+{{RFC5077}}.
+Both resumption_protection_key and pinning_protection_key
+are only used by the server.

 ## Pinning Proof

 The pinning proof is sent by the server to demonstrate that it has been